Get free weekly resources from us!

 Crisis Stress: The Faith-Shaker

 A definition of “at-risk” children can be difficult to pin down.
 It’s safe to say that in this fallen world, all children are at risk, especially with the experience of a global pandemic and constantly hearing about various tragedies.
-Every child will be faced with navigating situations that can build him up or break him down.
+Every child will be faced with navigating situations that can build her up or break her down.
 Some children suffer distinct disadvantages during their development issues that impact relationships, vocations, self-identity, and spiritual formation.

 Children’s Needs: The Basics